Potentash

 Her neighbourhood had tasted this part of her too.
 It was sweet when the script played in your favour, and when it did not play in your favour, it was automatic that you were in the wrong—something you would not like.

 This time, her fight for justice rubbed one of the most notorious criminals in the Maboga locality the wrong way.
 Makadia was one man no one would dare cross.
 You’d think twice before attempting anything that would make him get mad or turn his eyes towards you.
-The people of Maboga locality were cautious even when sharing an open space with him, lest he looks at you and smells any suspicious energy.
+The people of Maboga locality were cautious even when sharing an open space with him, lest he looked at you and smelled any suspicious energy.

 Makadia

 Tales have it that he once looked at a confident young man and felt threatened by his aura, forcing him to be one of his errand boys.
 The guy was energetic, eloquent, and very vocal on local issues.
-His growth and development along this line could have brought about a man that could have ended his little empire.
-Makadia had to secure his future by cutting off the threat before it was late.
+His growth and development along this line could have brought about a man who could have ended his little empire.
+Makadia had to secure his future by cutting off the threat before it was too late.
 The bud had to be destroyed before it bore fruits.
 From that day, no one dared to dream big in this area; if you desired big, it should be in line with everything he did.
 Otherwise, an undesirable fate awaited you.

 People of Maboga were still wondering where Teku acquired the courage to do what she did.
 While no one ever allowed themselves to have eye contact with this man, Teku went head-on with him.
 She went head-on with him in a way that threatened his future, something he cared about.